-^{}This resource area failed to achieve positive P&L in the economic evaluation.
-Therefore, the coal tons forecasted from this mine have been excluded from the estimate of coal reserves in this TR.
+\The Acosta LK area failed to achieve positive P&L in the economic evaluation.
+Therefore, the coal tons and negative economic results have been excluded from the estimate of coal reserves in this TR and economic summary above.

-^{}LOM tonnage evaluated in the financial model includes 0.759 million tons for Bassett, Gaz, and Will Farm surface mines, which failed to achieve positive economic results, as well as 4th quarter 2022 production (0.197 million clean tons) which was subtracted from coal reserves in order to make the effective date of reserves December 31, 2022.
+\\LOM tonnage evaluated in the financial model includes 0.009 million inferred tons which have been excluded from reserves.
+LOM tonnage evaluated in the financial model also includes 4th quarter 2023 production from the underground mines (0.140 million clean tons) which was subtracted from coal reserves in order to make the effective date of reserves December 31, 2023.